rcc-uchicago/user-guide/docs/midway23/examples/example_job_scripts.md

 ### Large-Memory Jobs

 If your calculaltions need more than about 60 GB of memory, submit the job to the `bigmem2` partition on Midway2.
-You can query the technical specfication of the partition via
+You can query the technical specification of the partition via
 ```
 scontrol show partition bigmem2
 ```